chatox/networks-science-course/theory/README.md

 * Read [chapter 10](http://networksciencebook.com/chapter/10) of the book by Barabási
 * Read [chapter 21](http://www.cs.cornell.edu/home/kleinber/networks-book/) of the work by Easley and Kleinberg
+* :tv: Watch this 24-minutes [explanation of the mathematics of the SIR model for COVID](https://www.youtube.com/watch?v=NKMHhm2Zbkw)

 # Notes